-It is noted that the implementation of Stages 3, 4, 5 and 6 of the Farmers Creek Channel Works would remove above-floor inundation in all six dwellings that are located within the Tank Street Damage Centre and a further three in the Oakey Park Damage Centre for all floods up to the 1% AEP.
-Depths of above-floor inundation in a further six dwellings would be reduced to less than 0.1 m during a 1% AEP flood event through the implementation of the aforementioned channel works.
+The implementation of Stages 3, 4, 5 and 6 of the Farmers Creek Channel Works would also remove above-floor inundation in one dwelling that is located in the Morts Estate Damage Centre for all floods up to the 1% AEP and reduce the depth of above-floor inundation in a further two dwellings that are located in the Oakey Park Damage Centre to less than 0.1 m during a 1% AEP flood event.
+Table 3.10 sets out the number of eligible properties within each Damage Centre under post-Stages 3, 4, 5 and 6 Farmers Creek Channel Works conditions, along with the estimated cost to raise their floor levels above the peak 1% AEP flood level plus 0.5 m freeboard.

-Based on the above finding, while a Voluntary House Raising Scheme is recommended for inclusion in Lithgow FRMP 2023, the number of dwellings that would require their floor levels to be raised would be contingent on the implementation of the Farmers Creek Channel Works.
+Based on the above finding, while a Voluntary House Raising Scheme is recommended for inclusion in Lithgow FRMP 2023, the number of dwellings that would require their floor levels to be raised would hinge on the implementation of the Farmers Creek Channel Works.